academie-de-espee/earl-marshal/training/rapier-marshal.md

 * MIT Form
 * A copy of the [rules](/rapier/)
 * When finished, request a rapier marshal warrant with the completed MIT form via the [Kingdom Warrant Website](https://warrant.atlantia.sca.org)
-* Renewal of the class is required every three years.
+* Renewal of the class is required every three years (the Unevent meeting counts).

 ### Training
 * **A Marshal in Training (MIT) is not a marshal.**